Alternative Format and Book Accommodations

 Defining the Accommodation

-The accommodation for materials/books in an alternative format allows qualifying students, as approved by the Disability & Access Center (DAC), to have their academic books and course materials converted by the Adaptive Technology Center (ATC) into an alternative format that is equally accessible.
+The accommodation for materials/books in an alternative format allows qualifying students, as approved by the Disability & Access Center (DAC), to have their inaccessible academic books and course materials converted by the Adaptive Technology Center (ATC) into an alternative format that is accessible to the individual.

-As one example, if a student with a documented visual disability is required to buy a textbook for a course that is only available in a physical format and not offered in a digitally accessible format, they may have their book processed by the ATC and converted into a digitally accessible format which works with assistive screen reader software.
+As one example, if a student with a documented visual disability is required to buy a textbook for a course that is only available in a physical format and not offered in a digitally/electronically accessible format, they may have their book processed (e.g., cut and scan) by the ATC and converted into a digitally accessible format which works with assistive screen reader software.

 Textbooks in an Alternative Format

-If you are having trouble locating accessible versions of your academic textbooks on any of these platforms, please contact Chris Magliacano (Christopher.Magliacano@mtsu.edu) with the book's title, edition, and ISBN to help you identify and connect to accessible options.
+If you are having trouble locating accessible versions of your academic textbooks on any of these platforms, please contact the Adaptive Technology Center (ADATech@mtsu.edu) with the book's title, edition, and ISBN to help you identify and connect with accessible options and solutions.